vikbehal/Explore/Power BI/Day 1.md

 6. Display the Dashboard in Full Screen Mode
 7. Ask Questions of Your Data

-## Lab 2
-1. Migrate Power View report to Power BI

 ## Reflect after lesson or lab
 1. What are Workspaces?
 2. Can I create multiple workspace on Free Tier?
-3. How do you find your Power BI License information?
-4. When does switching from Power BI Pro to Premium makes sense?
+3. When does switching from Power BI Pro to Premium makes sense?
-5. What is Power BI Service?
+4. What is Power BI Service?
-6. What is the need of Dashboards?
+5. What is the need of Dashboards?
-7. How do you define and Visualize Roles?
-8. What are Apps?
-9. What are Q&A in Power BI?
+6. What are Q&A in Power BI?
-10. How to you import legacy Excel Reports into Power BI?
-11. Can you create a report for Power BI Report Server and later deploy it to Power BI Service?
-12. Which among Power BI Report Server and Power BI Serive is cloud offering?
-13. Which license do you need to share reports using Power BI Service?
+7. Which license do you need to share reports using Power BI Service?
-14. How can quick prototype without getting access to client data?